Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 We have yet to define a measure for ``closeness'' in the genetic space.
-Suppose each component of $\bG_i$ records the number of minor alleles in a single locus and takes on values $\{0, 1, 2\}$, respectively, corresponding to three possibilities $\{AA, Aa, aa\}$.
+Suppose each component of $\bG_i$ records the number of minor alleles in a single locus and takes on values $\{0, 1, 2\}$, respectively, corresponding to $\{AA, Aa, aa\}$.
 Then a sensible measure for closeness or similarity is the so called identity-by-state (IBS) (Wu, et al., 2010), defined as

-That is, the IBS measures the number of alleles in the region of interest shared by two individuals; for example, in the single locus case ($p=1$), $s(AA, AA)=2, s(Aa,aa)=1, s(AA,aa)=0$.
-The overall similarity between two loci sequences are the sum of shared alleles in all loci in the region of interest between two subjects.
-Other measures for closeness in the genetic space rather than IBS are also possible, e.g., the other kernel functions discussed in Wu, at al. (2011), providing flexibility in our GenRF model.
+That is, the IBS measures the number of alleles in the region of interest shared by two individuals; for example, for $p=1$, $s(AA, AA)=2, s(Aa,aa)=1, s(AA,aa)=0$.
+Other measures for closeness in the genetic space rather than IBS are also possible, e.g., the other kernel functions discussed in Wu, at al. (2010), providing flexibility in our GenRF model.
 Similar to SKAT, our GenRF model can also incorporate weights to increase the importance of rare variants.
 Specifically, one can define $s(\bG_i, \bG_j)=\sum_{k=1}^p w_k\{2-|G_{ik}-G_{jk}|\}$, where $w_k$ is a prespecified weight for variant $k$; see Wu, et al., (2011) for more discussions on $w_k$.

-The above discussion has focused on the situation where no covariate adjustment is required.
-If adjustment for other factors, for example, environmental factors, is needed, a natural extension of model (\ref{GenRF}) is given by
+So far we have focused on the situation where no covariate adjustment is required.
+If adjustment for other factors is needed a natural extension of model (\ref{GenRF}) is given by

 An intercept term is included in $\bX_i$ and, as a result, in (\ref{GenRF2}) $Y_i$'s are not required to be centered.
 Under this model, testing for the joint association of $\bG_i$ with $Y_i$ after adjusting for other factors is also equivalent to testing $H_0: \gamma=0$.
 We will mainly focus on this more general form of the GenRF model in the development of a testing procedure.
-For simplicity, the matrix form of GenRF model is given by
+For simplicity, the matrix form of the GenRF model is given by